Are you wondering how you can use geofencing in fleet management to keep your finger on the pulse of your assets at all times?

 When a vehicle enters or exits a geofenced area, the fleet management system can alert the driver or fleet manager, ensuring that they are aware of the violation and can take corrective action.

-Geofencing technology can improve reporting and analytics in fleet management by providing automated reports on key performance indicators such as vehicle utilization, driver behavior, and adherence to service level agreements.
+Geofencing technology can improve reporting and analytics in fleet management.
+It does this by providing automated reports on key performance indicators such as vehicle utilization, driver behavior, and adherence to service level agreements.

 These automated reports can help fleet managers identify areas for improvement and make data-driven decisions to optimize their operations.